matu3ba/matu3ba.github.io/notes_shellcompletion.md

 ### Ideas towards standardization and speed up of shell completion

+tldr; completion + validation of arguments/input requires either
+1. code duplication,
+2. highly performant metaprogramming,
+3. or a transpiler for the completion + validation parts of the program.
+TODO "Completion has the same drawbacks."
+Is this true?

 #### Prior assumptions
 1. Shells are overly complex and should be bypassed by specialized programs, if possible.
  * Shell keep track of a huge chunk of state in a hacky manner